How Mexico Beefs Up Immigration Enforcement To Meet Trump's Terms

 Who is getting caught in the dragnet and why are they leaving their countries?

 Most migrants Mexico has detained in 2019 come from Central America.
-Hondurans represent 46%, Guatemalans 26%, and Salvadorans 10% of the total migrants arrested this year.
+Hondurans represent 46%, Guatemalans 26%, and Salvadorans 10% of the total migrants apprehended by Mexico this year.

 Much of the region called the Northern Triangle — Guatemala, Honduras and El Salvador — continues to suffer from violent crime, poverty, climate change and other factors that have driven families to flee in droves.